-- On May 24, 2022 the Corporation completed the first tranche of a non-brokered private placement of 46,269,134 units at a price of \$0.11 per unit for gross proceeds of \$5,089,605 ("Private Placement").
+• On May 24, 2022 the Corporation completed the first tranche of a non-brokered private placement of 46,269,134 units at a price of \$0.11 per unit for gross proceeds of \$5,089,605 ("Private Placement").
 Each unit consists of one common share in the capital of the Corporation and one-half of one common share purchase warrant ("Unit").
-Each warrant entitles the holder to purchase one additional Share at a price of \$0.20 per Share for a period of two years from closing of the Private Placement ("Warrant").
-The Corporation may accelerate the expiry of the Warrants in the event that for any ten consecutive trading days the closing price of the Shares is greater than \$0.30.
+Each warrant entitles the holder to purchase one additional share at a price of \$0.20 for a period of two years from closing of the Private Placement ("Warrant").
+The Corporation may accelerate the expiry of the Warrants in the event that for any ten consecutive trading days the closing price of the shares is greater than \$0.30 per unit.
 The Corporation paid aggregate finder's fees of \$265,190 and issued 2,410,823 finder's warrants in connection with the first tranche of the Private Placement.
-Each Finder's Warrant is exercisable to purchase one Share at a price of \$0.20 per Share for a period of two years from closing of the Private Placement. - Subsequent to May 31, 2022, on June 21, 2022, the Corporation completed the second and final tranche of its private placement for 10,470,451 units of the Corporation at a price of \$0.11 per Unit for gross proceeds of \$1,151,750.
-During the year ended May 31, 2022, \$60,280 has been received and recorded as subscriptions received.
-Each Unit consists of one common share in the capital of the Corporation and one-half of one common share purchase warrant.
-Each Warrant entitles the holder to purchase one additional Share at a price of \$0.20 per Share for a period of two years from closing of the Private Placement.
-The Corporation may accelerate the expiry of the Warrants in the event that for any ten consecutive trading days the closing price of the Shares is greater than \$0.30.
-Combined with the first tranche that closed in May, the financing resulted in total gross proceeds of \$6,241,353.
+Each finder's warrant is exercisable to purchase one share at a price of \$0.20 for a period of two years from closing of the Private Placement.